 “I get frequent panicked calls from mothers who have dug themselves into the rabbit hole that is the internet.
 Although there are sites, like The Bump, with well-vetted information, there are also lots of unscientific sites, blogs and forums where incorrect and potentially dangerous information exists.
 Pick an OB you trust, and direct your questions to her.
 She is your and your baby’s best advocate.” —Christina Han, MD, ob-gyn at the Center for Fetal Medicine and Women’s Ultrasound in Los Angeles

 7. Go with the flow.

 “We all wish for beautiful, easy, healthy pregnancies.
-But don't blame yourself when your plans go astray.
-Being able to adapt and accept that things aren't exactly as you had hoped and imagined (in pregnancy, labor and birth) is a skill you’ll use daily with your newborn baby.
-Start practicing now.” —Sara Twogood, MD, assistant professor of clinical obstetrics and gynecology at USC Keck School of Medicine in Los Angeles and author of Ladypartsblog.com.
+But don’t blame yourself when your plans go astray.
+Being able to adapt and accept that things aren’t exactly as you had hoped and imagined (in pregnancy, labor and birth) is a skill you’ll use daily with your newborn baby.
+Start practicing now.” —Sara Twogood, MD, an obstetrician gynecologist at Cedars Sinai Medical Center in Los Angeles and author of Ladypartsblog.com.

 8. Have no fear, you’ve got this!

 “A healthy lifestyle and pregnancy education are what ultimately help women have better pregnancies and minimize the risk for complications.
 Statistically, most women will have safe, uneventful pregnancies and births, but at times complications can arise.
 Most of these issues are very rare, but if they do happen, it can be extremely upsetting to the expectant mom and family.
 This is the part where medicine and science kick in.
 In obstetrics, we focus on evidence-based medicine and management, and science has made great advancements for pregnancy and delivery care and improved outcomes—so have no fear!
 You got this, and we’ve got you.” —Marina Maslovaric, MD, ob-gyn at HM Medical in Newport Beach, CA